joshua-9402/cpet-140-final-project/doc/FORMULAS.md

 ---

+## 4.1) Deductions breakdown (displayed on exported payslip)
+Definition: The exported payslip now shows a detailed breakdown of all deductions so the employee can see exactly what has been withheld.

+Items shown and how they are computed or taken from data:

+- Advance
+  - Source: `EMPLOYEES.ADVANCE` in payroll DB / `employee.advance` in code.
+  - Shown as a direct deduction amount (no further computation).

+- Others
+  - Source: `employee.others` (optional additional deductions recorded in DB).
+  - Shown directly as a deduction amount.

+- SSS, PhilHealth (HMO), Pag-IBIG
+  - Computed from gross pay using the formulas in sections 2, 3, and 4 above.
+  - SSS = Gross * 0.045
+  - PhilHealth = Gross * 0.025
+  - Pag-IBIG = min(Gross * 0.02, 100.0)

+- Tax
+  - Computed using the TRAIN law logic (annualize taxable weekly amount, apply bracketed tax, then divide by 52).
+See section 5 for the full bracket logic.

+Total deductions used on the payslip:

+    TotalDeductions = Advance + Others + SSS + PhilHealth + PagIbig + Tax

+Net pay displayed on the payslip:

+    NetPay = Gross - TotalDeductions

+Location (where the payslip is produced/updated):
+- src/handler/print.cpp — `makePayslipHtml` now computes and includes a detailed deductions table and updates the printed Net Pay to subtract all deductions.
+- Computation of SSS/PhilHealth/Pag-IBIG/Tax uses functions in `src/core/payroll.cpp`.

+Notes:
+- The pay export code uses attendance-derived weekly hours (from `WEEKLY_ATTENDANCE`) to compute `hoursWorked` and therefore gross pay; the `Advance` and `Others` fields come from the payroll DB.

+---

 ## 5) Tax (TRAIN law) — weekly withholding
 Definition: Computes weekly tax withholding by annualizing the taxable weekly income, applying the TRAIN tax brackets, then converting the annual tax back to weekly.